haydenanderl33/vanilla-js-todo/README.md

 # vanilla-js-todo
-## A Todo list built with HTML, CSS and Vanilla JavaScript
+## A full CRUD Todo list built with HTML, CSS and Vanilla JavaScript